Tanning dependence

 Tanning dependence or tanorexia (a portmanteau of tanning and anorexia) is a syndrome where an individual appears to have a physical or psychological dependence on sunbathing or the use of ultraviolet (UV) tanning beds to darken the complexion of the skin.
-Compulsive tanning may satisfy the definition of a behavioral addiction as well.
+Compulsive tanning can satisfy the definition of a behavioral addiction as well.

 Medical evidence

 Tanning dependence may have a physiological basis involving endogenous opioids.
 There is evidence that UV exposure produces beta-endorphin in the epidermis and conflicting evidence of this opioid being released into the blood system, a pathway to the brain.
 A small study also found the opioid antagonist naltrexone reduced preference for UV tanning beds and at higher doses produced withdraw symptoms in frequent tanners.
 Better understanding of tanning dependence requires further controlled studies, especially in imaging and neurobiology.

 The finding that excessive tanning can lead to dependence is based upon "the observations of many dermatologists."
 Dermatologists tell researchers that although they advise their patients not to visit tanning beds because of the risk of melanoma, patients still do.
 In a 2014 literature review, researchers wrote that many people who tan excessively meet psychiatry's symptom criteria for substance abuse.
-In a case where ten studies provided data for the assessment of melanoma risk among subjects who reported “ever” being exposed compared with those “never” exposed; a positive association was found between exposure and risk.
+In a case where ten studies provided data for the assessment of melanoma risk among subjects who reported “ever” being exposed compared with those “never” exposed, a positive association was found between exposure and risk.

-The effects of tanning dependence include but are not limited to skin cancer, skin burns, premature skin aging, and eye damage (both short and long-term).
+The effects of tanning dependence include, but are not limited to skin cancer, skin burns, premature skin aging, and eye damage (both short and long-term).

 Example cases

 Extreme instances may be an indication of body dysmorphic disorder (BDD), a mental disorder in which one is extremely critical of his or her physique or self-image to an obsessive and compulsive degree.
 As it is with anorexia, a person with BDD is said to show signs of a characteristic called distorted body image.
 In layman's terms, anorexia sufferers commonly believe they are overweight, many times claiming they see themselves as "fat", when in reality, they are often, but not always, nutritionally underweight and physically much thinner than the average person.
 In the same way, a sufferer of "tanorexia" may believe him or herself to have a much lighter – even a pale – complexion when he or she is actually quite dark-skinned.

-Neither tanning dependence nor tanorexia are covered under the latest edition of the Diagnostic and Statistical Manual of Mental Disorders.
+Neither tanning dependence nor tanorexia is covered under the latest edition of the Diagnostic and Statistical Manual of Mental Disorders.
 However, a 2005 article in The Archives of Dermatology presents a case for UV light tanning dependence to be viewed as a type of substance abuse disorder.